stevenrdungan/bokeh-streaming/README.md

 **How to run** after cloning repo in local environment - requires Unix shell (e.g. Git Bash for Windows) and a virtual environment (e.g. virtualenv or pyenv) is suggested:
 1. Install required packages ('pip install -r requirements.txt'). *Note that bokeh APIs are still quite unstable and I have only tested on v0.12.13*.
 2. Run the loop.py program as a background process ('python loop.py &')
-3. Run the app file in Bokeh ('bokeh serve --show stream.py')
+3. Run the app file with bokeh ('bokeh serve --show stream.py')

 Voila.